DHTMLX/docs-suite/docs/form/work_with_form.md

 ### Getting the text value of an input

-When you need to get the value of an input to which a mask has been applied, you can use the [`getText()`](form/api/input/input_gettext_method.md) method of the Input and Textarea controls.
+When you need to get the value of an input to which a mask has been applied, you can use the [`getText()`](form/api/input/input_gettext_method.md) method of the Input control.
-It returns the current value of the control as a string.
+It returns the input value of the control as a string.

 The method is used with the `numberMask` and `patternMask` properties of the Input control.
-For example, the input value is 100000.01, the value displayed in the input is $ 100,000.01 and the resulting value will be:
+For example, the input value is `100000.01`, the value displayed in the input is `$100,000.01` and the output value will be:

-- 100000.01 for the "number" input type
+- `100000.01` for the "number" input type
-- "100000.01" for the "text" input type
+- `"100000.01"` for the "text" input type

 ~~~jsx
 const value = form.getItem("input").getText();